mitchdzugan/slp-rec/README.md

                                                 (default GAME_FRAME_START)
   -t, --total-frames <frames>                   Total frames to record (default
                                                 all remaining)
-  -q, --quality <qual>                          Quality preset to use for
-                                                recording
   -o, --output <mp4>                            The output mp4 filename
   -i, --iso <iso>                               The melee iso to use while
                                                 recording